 Sinners.
 The poor.
 Lepers.
 Samaritans.
 Time after time, Jesus makes outsiders insiders and gives them his undivided attention and unconditional acceptance.

 And for us, that means changing the world isn’t about reshuffling the pecking order at the top of the line.
-It’s about devoting ourselves to the marginalized — the modern day lepers, Samaritans and outcasts that have been left behind by the world as it currently exists.
+It’s about devoting ourselves to the marginalized — modern-day lepers, Samaritans and outcasts that have been left behind by the world as it currently exists.

 3. Money lies.